Days Countdown

 - Encourage action to ensure their full participation in society.

-- Promote policies that enhance the quality of life for aging populations.
+- Promote policies that improve the quality of life for aging populations.

-- Celebrate the elderly’s substantial contributions to communities and economies.
+- Recognize the meaningful contributions older individuals make to communities and economies.

 Global Themes Celebrated Each Year

-Each year, the International Day of Older Persons adopts a specific theme that reflects current challenges or trends within the aging population.
+Each year, the International Day of Older Persons adopts a specific theme reflecting current developments or concerns related to aging.
 Some notable themes include:

 | Year | Theme | Focus Area |